Skip to main content

 Penang hawker centre at golden hour, packed with locals at long tables under bilingual stall signs.

-Your Penang Sifu
+Your Pocket Penang Sifu

 How it works

-The Verdict
+The Sifumeter

 Your Lists